-Fire is used in several ways in Lord of the Flies.
 From the very beginning of the novel, Ralph is determined to keep a signal fire going, in case a ship passes near to the island.
-That’s fine until the first signal fire the boys light begins burning out of control, and at least one boy is missing (read: burned up).
+That's all well and good, until the first signal fire the boys light begins burning out of control, and at least one boy is missing (read: burned up).
+As Piggy tells Jack, "You got your small fire all right" (2.210).
 The fire thus becomes a symbol, paradoxically, of both hope of rescue and of destruction.
-Ironically, it is because of a fire that Jack lights at the end of the novel – in his attempt to hunt and kill Ralph – that the boys are rescued.
-What could that possibly mean, the fact that rescue equals destruction?
-It brings us back, as all these symbols do, to The Big Massive Allegory of the novel.
-If the boys’ world is just an allegory for the real world, then they’re not being rescued at all; they’re just going on to a larger scale of violence and, yes, that’s right, destruction.
-Hence, rescue equals destruction.